exasol/public-knowledgebase/Database-Features/exa-statistics.md

 If Auditing is enabled for the database, the tables EXA_DBA_AUDIT_SESSIONS and EXA_DBA_AUDIT_SQL are used to trace all sessions/queries connected to/sent to the database.
 Those tables can be accessed by users having the "SELECT ANY DICTIONARY" system privilege.
-Auditing data can be dropped by the "[TRUNCATE AUDIT LOGS](https://docs.exasol.com/sql/truncate_audit_logs.htm)" statement.
+Auditing data can be dropped by the [TRUNCATE AUDIT LOGS](https://docs.exasol.com/db/latest/sql/truncate_audit_logs.htm) statement.

 ### Profiling data